-An American author, teacher, and mental health advocate, Bebe Moore Campbell dedicated much of her career toward advancing the mental health needs of Black and other marginalized communities, expanding education and eliminating stigma.
-She founded NAMI-Urban Los Angeles (National Alliance on Mental Illness) to create a space where Black individuals and families could talk about mental health issues, because she recognized that marginalized groups, and particularly African Americans, “feel the stigma more keenly.
+An American author, teacher, and mental health advocate, Bebe Moore Campbell dedicated much of her career toward advancing the mental health needs of Black and other marginalized communities, expanding education, and eliminating stigma.
+She founded NAMI-Urban Los Angeles (National Alliance on Mental Illness) to create a space where Black individuals and families could talk about mental health issues because she recognized that marginalized groups, particularly African Americans, “feel the stigma more keenly.
 In a race-conscious society, some don’t want to be perceived as having yet another deficit.”

 Herman George Canady, Ph.D.

-A prominent clinical and social psychologist, Dr. Herman George Canady is famed for his study of how racial bias can affect the results of IQ testing, and his research led toward the cultivation of adequate testing environments to reduce these biases and help Black students succeed.
+A prominent clinical and social psychologist, Dr. Herman George Canady is famed for his study of how racial bias can affect the results of IQ testing, and his research led to the cultivation of adequate testing environments to reduce these biases and help Black students succeed.
 As part of the American Teachers Association, Dr. Canady also reached out to psychology professionals and implemented proposals to advance psychology education in Black institutions.

 Beverly Greene, Ph.D.

-Known as a pioneer of intersectional psychology, Dr. Beverly Greene wrote the famous article ““When the Therapist is White and the Patient is Black: Considerations for Psychotherapy in the Feminist Heterosexual and Lesbian Communities.”
+Known as a pioneer of intersectional psychology, Dr. Beverly Greene wrote the famous article “When the Therapist is White and the Patient is Black: Considerations for Psychotherapy in the Feminist Heterosexual and Lesbian Communities.”
 Her work has illuminated the influence that heterosexism, sexism, and racism have on shaping a person’s identity, experiences with privilege and oppression, and mental health.
 From Dr. Greene’s teachings, her white colleagues began to learn more about the nuances they needed to consider when working with Black patients.

 Jennifer Eberhardt, Ph.D

 Dr. Jennifer Eberhardt has conducted extensive research on implicit bias, criminal justice, and the education system.
-She is an expert on the consequences of psychological association between race and crime.
+She is an expert on the consequences of the psychological association between race and crime.
 Her work has resulted in evidence necessary to educate law enforcement professionals in implicit bias training, committed to improving policing and helping them to maintain trust with the communities they serve.
 A graduate of Harvard University and a recipient of the MacArthur “Genius Grant,” Dr. Eberhardt currently teaches psychology at Stanford University.